-The Gemini 720is is a 2D imaging sonar.
-It is a multibeam sonar, offering a 120° field of view with update rates of up to 30Hz giving rapid feedback to the user (hardware is capable of 30Hz, Seanet Pro is limited to 15Hz).
+The Gemini 720ik is a 2D imaging sonar.
+It is a multibeam sonar, offering a 120° field of view with update rates of up to 97Hz (30Hz typical - range dependant) giving rapid feedback to the user (hardware is capable of 97Hz, Seanet Pro is limited to 15Hz).

 The system consists of the Gemini sonar head(s) and either Gemini or Seanet Pro control and display software.
-The software communicates with the sonar over Ethernet (100Mbit·s-1), or Very high speed Digital Subscriber Line (VDSL) via a VDSL to Ethernet converter.
+The software communicates with the sonar over Ethernet (100Mbit $\cdot s^{-1}$).